 Cities Where COVID-19 Is Growing the Fastest

-U.S. states have begun reopening their economies and easing social distancing restrictions.
-But considering the troubling news that has come out in the past week, COVID-19 is a long way from ceasing to be a concern for Americans.
-The number of active global cases hit an all-time high in June.
-Meanwhile, there is evidence that a second wave of infections is emerging in many parts of the U.S.
+The process of reopening the U.S. economy has begun, and in parts of the country, lifting restrictions appears to be contributing to a spike in COVID-19 infections.
+Researchers at the University of Washington recently raised their death toll forecast by 18% as several states, including Arizona, Florida, Oklahoma, and Texas are reporting record numbers of new cases.

-For weeks now, the number of Americans testing positive for the novel coronavirus has hovered around 20,000 per day, but a great deal of change is taking place at the local level.
-While the incidence of new cases of COVID-19 is slowing in some parts of the country, it is growing rapidly in others.
+Across the country, the average number of new daily cases has remained steady at around 20,000 for weeks.
+The national scale, however, fails to illustrate regional patterns.
+For example, many of the hardest-hit cities by the coronavirus — such as Detroit, New York, and Washington — are reporting rapid declines in new cases.
+Meanwhile other cities — many of which have so far been largely spared — are seeing alarming surges in cases.

-24/7 Wall St. compiled and reviewed the average new daily numbers of confirmed COVID-19 cases and deaths for the seven days through June 10 from state and local health departments to determine the metropolitan statistical areas with the highest average number of new daily cases per capita.
+Using data from state and local health departments, 24/7 Wall St. compiled and reviewed the average of new daily confirmed COVID-19 cases for the week ending June 17, and compared it to the average of new daily cases from the previous week, to determine the metropolitan areas where the virus is growing the fastest.
+For comparison purposes, we adjusted the number of confirmed cases per 100,000 people.
+Nationwide, the average number of new daily cases climbed by 0.2 per 100,000 Americans week over week.
+Among the cities on this list, the average climbed anywhere between 3 cases to 16 per 100,000 people.

-Though the Northeast was the original epicenter of the U.S. outbreak, and places like New York City continue to have a high number of cases, the number of new cases is down in these places.
-In the past week, the New York City metropolitan area only had the equivalent of 5.7 new cases per day per 100,000 residents, which is lower than the national comparable rate of 6.6 per 100,000 cases.
-A month ago, the New York City metro area had an average of 22 daily new cases per day, several times greater than the U.S. figure at the time.
+Currently, only 14 metro areas on this list have a higher concentration of people who tested positive for the coronavirus than the U.S. as a whole, where there are 661 confirmed cases per 100,000 people.
+Should cases continue to rise at their current rate, however, more of these cities may soon have near nation-leading cases of COVID-19, adjusted for population.
+Here is a list of the cities with the highest number of COVID-19 cases.

-Not only do the cities on this list have a higher rate of daily new cases per capita than the nation, ranging from 11 to 67 daily new cases per 100,000 residents, but also in the majority of cities the number is growing.
-The average number of daily new cases reported in Yuma, Arizona, has doubled in the last week to 63 per 100,000.
+Of the 50 metro areas on this list, nine are located in Alabama.
+The state is one of many reporting a record high number of daily new cases, as state health officials report that some residents are not adhering to social distancing recommendations and going into public places without a face mask.
+Other states home to multiple cities on this list include Florida, South Carolina, and Texas — each of which had relatively lax COVID-19 containment restrictions.
+These are every state’s rules for reopening and social distancing.

 Click here to see the cities where COVID-19 is growing the fastest